codio-content/ThinkJava/.guides/content/immutable-objects-strings-are-immutable.md

 String upperName = name.toUpperCase();
 ```

+Try it out in the panel to the left.
+To compile and run the code, press the "Run!"
+{Run!}(sh .guides/bg.sh javac code/ImmutableStrings.java java -cp code/ ImmutableStrings )

 After these statements run, `upperName` refers to the string `"ALAN TURING"`.
 But `name` still refers to `"Alan Turing"`.